zlangley/collaborative-deep-learning/README.md

 explore using BERT to embed the content rather than the bag-of-words representation.

+The default hyperparameters---the best ones we found---achieve 25.3% recall@300
+for the bag-of-words embedding.
+The same exact hyperparameters achieve 31.5% recall@300 by simply switching to use the BERT embedding.

 ## Installation

 The project was developed using Python 3.8.
 After setting up your Python 3.8